--SVD_U: The user-specified upper bound of the SVD ratio.
-Only when SVDi ≤ SVD_U, we conclude the Vi can SHM-cover the structure.
+-α: The user-specified upper bound of the condition number.
+Only when CNi ≤ α, we conclude the Vi can SHM-cover the structure.

 Our goal is to construct as many subsets as possible such that i) each subset can SHM-cover the whole monitored structure; ii) sensor nodes in each subset are connected.
 Then the problem is formulated as: